andrewtong/ursa-enhanced/README.md

 The code and theory behind URSA can be found at : https://github.com/andrewtong/ursa

-The theory behind URSA-enhanced is detailed in the README and computation markdown files.
+The theory behind URSA-enhanced is detailed in the theory file..

 #Introduction#